Local Constant Approximation for Dominating Set on Graphs Excluding Large Minors: Preliminaries

 The \emph{weak diameter} of a set $S\subset V(G)$ is the largest distance in $G$ between two vertices $u,v\in S$.

-\paragraph{Local connectivity.}
+\paragraph{Local Connectivity.}

 The aim of this definition is to study cuts that can be recognized using a \LOCAL algorithm.
-Recall that a $k$-cut of a graph $G$ is a minimal subset of vertices whose removal increases the number of connected components of $G$.
+Recall that a $k$-cut of a graph $G$ is a minimal subset of $k$ vertices whose removal increases the number of connected components of $G$.
+E.g., $1$-cuts are a.k.a cut-vertices.
 On classes of bounded asymptotic dimension, the set of local $k$-cuts is well-behaved for $k \leq 2$ (see \Cref{sec:asymptotic}).

 Here is a formal definition of a local cut\footnote{We did not find this exact same notion anywhere else in the literature, though it was probably considered previously.}.
 By $N^r[v]$, we denote the set of all vertices at distance at most $r$ of $v$ in $G$. \begin{definition}[Local cut] A subset of vertices $C$ of a graph $G$ is a \emph{$r$-local $k$-cut} if all vertices of $C$ are pairwise at distance at most $r$ in $G$, and $C$ is a $k$-cut of $G\left[\bigcup_{v\in C}N^r[v]\right]$. \end{definition} We say $G$ is $r$-locally $k$-connected if $G$ has no $r$-local $k$-cuts.
 If there are no $r$-local $k$-cuts, then there are no $r'$-local $k$-cuts for any $r'>r$.
 Note that a $k$-cut is a $|V(G)|$-local $k$-cut.
 Therefore a locally $k$-connected graph is $k$-connected, that is, local connectivity is a stronger notion than connectivity.
 All cuts that will be considered from now on are minimal cuts, i.e., no proper subset of the cut is also a cut with the ``same'' connected components.
 Intuition is not always an ally when it comes to $r$-local $k$-cuts, however we use the notion in a fairly basic manner here.